TheCarsonWest/TheCarsonWest.github.io/test/content/Barack Obama.md

 **Impact on the Country:**

-* Obama's election in 2008 marked a historic moment as he became the first African American [President of the United States](./../president-of-the-united-states/).
+* Obama's election in 2008 marked a historic moment as he became the first African American [POTUS](./../potus/).
 * His policies helped stabilize the economy after the financial crisis and expand healthcare coverage.
 * Obama's foreign policy was characterized by a focus on diplomacy and multilateralism.
 * He played a significant role in promoting social equality and addressing climate change.